rxseven/docker-playground/README.md

 ### Running static type checking

-Run the following command and enter the available options:
+Run the following command, then enter the available options to catch JavaScript errors with Flow:

 ```sh
 make typecheck